 IPC-FC-234

-This document provides information regarding the usage of pressure-sensitive adhesives (PSAs) for the assembly of flex PCBs.
-This guide provides information on adhesive types available and processes suggested for their proper use.
-It highlights strengths, weaknesses, limitations, and the right processes needed for creating proper assemblies/bare boards.
+This document provides information regarding the use of pressure-sensitive adhesives (PSAs) to assemble flex PCBs.
+This guide provides information on available adhesive types and suggested processes for their proper use.
+It highlights strengths, weaknesses, limitations, and the processes needed to create proper assemblies/bare boards.

 Circuit board testing is an application and environment-specific process.
 For example, aerospace and space applications require a more formidable process than consumer-oriented applications.